-- (15.5)(a) If a property suffers a decline in value, the taxpayer may protest the actual value of the property in accordance with section 39-5-121 (1)(a)(I) or may appeal the actual value of the property in accordance with section 39-5-122 (2).
-If the protest or appeal results in an actual value that is less than the value of the property's most recent sale or reappraisal, or that is less than the actual value listed on the property's 2020 notice of valuation if the property has not sold since June 30, 2020, then the property shall be reappraised pursuant to section 39-1-104 (10.2) annually and the actual value shall be the reappraised value until the property recovers all its value, calculated as the actual value of the property prior to the protest or appeal adjusted for inflation to the current year. - (b) IF AN ASSESSOR DETERMINES THAT THE COUNTY HAS SUFFERED A SUSTAINED ECONOMIC DOWNTURN, THE ASSESSOR MAY CONDUCT A COUNTYWIDE REAPPRAISAL OF ALL PROPERTIES IN THE COUNTY.
-IF THE REAPPRAISAL RESULTS IN AN ACTUAL VALUE THAT IS LESS THAN THE VALUE OF THE PROPERTY'S MOST RECENT SALE OR REAPPRAISAL, OR THAT IS LESS THAN THE ACTUAL VALUE LISTED ON THE PROPERTY'S 2020 NOTICE OF VALUATION IF THE PROPERTY HAS NOT SOLD SINCE JUNE 30, 2020, THEN THE PROPERTY SHALL BE REAPPRAISED PURSUANT TO SECTION 39-1-104 (10.2) ANNUALLY AND THE ACTUAL VALUE SHALL BE THE REAPPRAISED VALUE UNTIL THE PROPERTY RECOVERS ALL ITS VALUE, CALCULATED AS THE ACTUAL VALUE OF THE PROPERTY PRIOR TO THE SUSTAINED ECONOMIC DOWNTURN ADJUSTED FOR INFLATION TO THE CURRENT YEAR. - (C) NOTWITHSTANDING THE PROVISIONS OF THIS SUBSECTION (a) AND (b), IF A PROPERTY IS SOLD BEFORE IT RECOVERS ALL ITS VALUE, CALCULATED AS THE ACTUAL VALUE OF THE PROPERTY PRIOR TO THE PROTEST OR APPEAL ADJUSTED FOR INFLATION TO THE CURRENT YEAR, THEN THE PROPERTY'S ACTUAL VALUE SHALL BE THE VALUE OF THE SALE AND THE PROPERTY SHALL NO LONGER BE REAPPRAISED UNLESS IT IS SUBSTANTIALLY IMPROVED OR ITS USE CHANGED.
+(15.5)(a) If a property suffers a decline in value, the taxpayer may protest the actual value of the property in accordance with section 39-5-121 (1)(a)(I) or may appeal the actual value of the property in accordance with section 39-5-122 (2).
+If the protest or appeal results in an actual value that is less than the most recent valuation, then the property shall be reappraised pursuant to section 39-1-104 (10.2) annually and the actual value shall be the reappraised value until the property recovers all its value, calculated as the actual value of the property prior to the protest or appeal adjusted for inflation to the current year.